 Important Word Explanations

-Phylloquinone (Vitamin K₁): Plant-based form measured in blood
+• Phylloquinone (Vitamin K₁): Plant-based form commonly measured in blood

-Malabsorption: Poor absorption of nutrients in the intestines
+• Malabsorption: Impaired absorption of nutrients in the intestines

-Hemorrhagic Disease: Severe bleeding condition, especially in newborns
+• Hemorrhagic Disease: Severe bleeding condition, particularly in newborns

-Serum/Plasma: Liquid parts of blood used for laboratory tests
+• Serum/Plasma: Liquid portions of blood used for laboratory analysis

 ~END~